glouppe/info8010-deep-learning/lecture8.md

 class: middle

-Human feedback can be used for aligning language models with human intent, as shown by InstructGPT.
+Human feedback can be used for better aligning language models with human intent, as shown by InstructGPT.

 .center.width-80[![](./figures/lec8/instructgpt.png)]